THE DANIELS CORPORATION

 Gender Identity Banking information

-Driver’s license number Social Insurance Number (only where required for tax purposes)
+Driver’s licence number Social Insurance Number (only where required for tax purposes) Credit card information

 There are ten principles under PIPEDA that organizations must follow when handling personal information in the course of doing business.
 These ten principles are summarized below and Daniels’ practices for complying with these principles are detailed in this Policy.